MariaPadilha32/dailyquotesgenerator/README.md

 ## Initial concept

-The initial idea was to develop a website that would a place for people who want to start their day with a positive mindset, take a break from work or studies, or simply enjoy a moment of laughter.
-Our mission is to provide a daily dose of joy and wisdom to our users, making their online experience more uplifting and enjoyable.
+My initial idea was to develop a website that would serve as a place for people who want to start their day with a positive mindset, take a break from work or studies, or simply enjoy a moment of laughter.
+My mission was to provide a daily dose of joy and wisdom to our users, making their online experience more uplifting and enjoyable.

-The target audience would be anyone looking for daily motivation, a quick break from studies, someone in need of a smile or a dose of positivity, or someone wanting a break from social media.
+The target audience includes anyone looking for daily motivation, a quick break from studies, someone in need of a smile or a dose of positivity, or anyone wanting a break from social media.

+The journey began with the idea of sharing daily quotes, but I didn't stop there.
+To inject even more joy into our users' day, I introduced a collection of lighthearted jokes as the project unfolded.
+This expansion was inspired by invaluable input from my mentor, Harry, who suggested the delightful toggle button that allows you to switch between quotes and jokes.

 ### Key Objectives:

-Provide a daily source of inspiration and humor.
+- Provide a daily source of inspiration and humor.
-Create a user-friendly and visually appealing platform.
+- Create a user-friendly and visually appealing platform.
-Cultivate a sense of positivity and well-being.
+- Cultivate a sense of positivity and well-being.
-Attract and engage users seeking motivation.
+- Attract and engage users seeking motivation.

 #### Unique Selling Proposition (USP):

 Our content is carefully selected to provide genuine value and bring joy to our users' lives.

 #### Features and Functionality:

-More than 300 quotes and jokes that will be randomly showed to user.
+- More than 300 quotes and jokes that will be randomly showed to user.
-Easy navigation between quotes and jokes.
+- Easy navigation between quotes and jokes.
-User-friendly design for seamless browsing.
+- User-friendly design for seamless browsing.
-Option to save favorite quotes and jokes.  (future feature) Share content on social media. (future feature)
+- Option to save favorite quotes and jokes.  (future feature)
+- Share content on social media. (future feature)

 ## Wireframes